8 Ways To Deal With Entitled Teenagers

 2. Don’t Empower an Inappropriate Attitude

 Whenever you react to your teenager’s inappropriate manner or defiant language in a manner that suggests you have been upset or wounded you are empowering them in both their belief and their behaviour.
-All misbehaviour has a goal, and common goal for teenage is misbehaviour is to hurt, anger, or get a rise out of their parents.
+All misbehaviour has a goal, and a common goal for teenage is misbehaviour is to hurt, anger, or get a rise out of their parents.
 When you take the bait and join in the argument or let them see you are hurt, you both confirm their belief about their power over you and embolden them to do more of the same in the future.

 When your teen speaks to you inappropriately you need to stay calm and with a stern but measured tone say something like “I don’t like being spoken to like that” and walk away or accept their apology and continue.

 When they respond to your rebuke or disapproval with feigned ignorance, saying something like “What do you mean?”
 “What did I say/“ simply stay calm and state again “You know what you did and I don’t appreciate it and I won’t stand here and let you speak to me like that.”
-This remove all the power from the situation as you are clearly in control of the response and not allowing then to dictate who you will act.
+This removes all the power from the situation as you are clearly in control of the response and not allowing them to dictate who you will act.